The Liberal Democrat Friends of Palestine group was rife with antisemitism, writes Mark Gardner.

 Secondly, there is no shortage of anti-Israel material for this Lib Dem group to have linked to: their Facebook page would not have been suddenly bereft of material had The Ugly Truth never been utilised.
 Somebody, somewhere, was deliberately selecting this stuff for the Lib Dem Friends of Palestine Facebook page.

 Finally, there is the urge to simply lay all of this at the door of the Liberal Democrats, pointing at Jenny Tonge, David Ward and the rest of it.
 However, this would be unfair to the party leadership, who are alert to the problem of antisemitic language in mainstream politics and take such instances seriously.
 It would also be complacent: such transgressions can, and do, occur in any number of mainstream pro-Palestinian spaces, including Parliamentary ones.
 And that, sadly, is another ugly truth.

 Mark Gardner is the director of communications at Community Security Trust (CST)Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.